nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 Our next step was printing a map from this data.

-I can't remember exactly how we did this now, but I do remember designing 7x7 1-bit icons for each of the more common map cells and writing a program to load two sectors at a time and turn each pair into a 224 x 112 pixel image.
+I can't remember exactly how we did this now, but I do remember designing 7x8 1-bit icons for each of the more common map cells and writing a program to load two sectors at a time and turn each pair into a 224 x 112 pixel image drawn in the 280x192 "High Resolution Graphics" mode, HGR.

-Hang on, why 7x7?
+Hang on, why 7x8?
 Well, each row of the HGR screen is 40 bytes, with seven pixels per byte adding up to 280 pixels per row.
 The eighth bit shifts between the primary and secondary pallets, a mechanism which was irrelevant to our dot matrix printer and utterly mysterious to us as monochrome monitor users.

+Additionally, the HGR memory layout was ... a litte eccentric.
+24 groups of 8 rows were interleaved, so the maths works out a lot easier if you just stick to the same dimensions as the native Apple II font.

-I don't quite recall how, but somehow we then printed screenshots of these images onto hundreds of slips of thermal printer paper, each about 10cm x 5cm.
+We then printed screenshots of these images onto hundreds of slips of thermal printer paper, each about 10cm x 5cm.
 128 of these small rectangles were then cut out and glued together to form a giant, if rather scruffy, map.

-Sadly, the physical map and the programs used to produce it are long gone.

-Years later, I used some resources found online to prduce the following 4096x4096 pixel map.
+Sadly, the physical map and the programs used to produce it are long gone, but years later, I used some resources found online to prduce the following 4096x4096 pixel map.
 Each map tile uses the actual 16x16 tile from the game, so the map is 256 x 16 = 4096 pixels in each direction.